Azure-Samples/kubernetes-offer-samples/samples/datatype-sample/README.md

 Only the second way can be used in Kubernetes Marketplace Offer.
 In this sample, we will show 2 different way to achieve generating the key value pairs that can be used to override array inside values.yaml

+This sample also shows how to override values with special characters like '.' and inside deeper nested objects.

 ## Editable grids